abpframework/abp/docs/en/framework/fundamentals/dependency-injection.md

 ### Replace a Service

-If you need to replace an existing service (defined by the ABP framework or another module dependency), you have two options;
+If you need to replace an existing service (defined by the ABP or another module dependency), you have two options;

-1. Use the `Dependency` attribute of the ABP framework as explained above.
+1. Use the `Dependency` attribute of the ABP as explained above.
 2. Use the `IServiceCollection.Replace` method of the Microsoft Dependency Injection library.
 Example:

 ````csharp